anfeichtinger/flutter_production_boilerplate/README.md

 ### Theme

 You can customize your brand colors in the [lib/config/theme.dart](./lib/config/theme.dart) file.
-The project useses colors from [TailwindCSS](https://tailwindcss.com/docs/customizing-colors).
+The project uses colors from [TailwindCSS](https://tailwindcss.com/docs/customizing-colors).
 As primary swatch the indigo color palette is used while for the text the gray color palette is used.
 Feel free to replace those values with your own.
 In order to get a smooth transition for the text colors it is necessary to override each text type in the TextTheme.